Alert Source Discuss

 Abstract

-EVM Object Format (EOF) removes the possibility to create contracts using creation transactions (with an empty to field), CREATE or CREATE2 instructions.
-We introduce three new instructions: EOFCREATE, TXCREATE and RETURNCONTRACT, as well as a new transaction type (InitcodeTransaction) to provide a way to create contracts using EOF containers.
+EVM Object Format (EOF) removes the possibility to create contracts using CREATE or CREATE2 instructions.
+We introduce a new/replacement method in form of pair of instructions : EOFCREATE and RETURNCONTRACT to provide a way to create contracts using EOF containers.

 Motivation